adamflorin/loom/README.md

 ## Core Concepts

-A *Player* generates MIDI for each track.
+A *player* generates MIDI for each track.

-Players have Motifs and Behaviors:
+Players have motifs and behaviors:

 *Motifs* describe specific musical/stylistic ideas (patterns, rhythms).

-*Behaviors* govern high-level player decisions and select Motifs to use.
+*Behaviors* govern high-level player decisions and select motifs to use.

 ## Usage